Sandi Dehner - Artistic Director

 Patrick Harrington began his dance training at the age of ten studying locally in Severna Park.
 At the age of fourteen he attended The Baltimore School for the Arts studying under Tony Wilson and Norma Pera of a strict curriculum of classical ballet repertoire and modern dance.
 During his time at The Baltimore School for the Arts he also attended various other ballet schools including The Washington School of Ballet under the direction of Septime Weber and the Miami City Ballet School.
 Since his time at The Baltimore School for the Arts, Patrick has worked on numerous productions with the Baltimore Symphony Orchestra including the yearly Holiday Spectacular and The Women of the World Festival with Marin Aslop and Jack Everly.
 After leaving The Baltimore School for the Arts, Patrick attended Marymount Manhattan College where he studied modern dance and classical ballet under director Katie Langan, here Patrick had opportunities to work on productions with Artistic Director of Alvin Ailey American Dance Theater Robert Battle.
 Patrick is now attending Anne Arundel Community College under the direction of Lynda Fitzgerald.

-Forrest Hendricks - Instructor (Strength Conditioning)
+Eric Hendricks - Instructor (Strength Conditioning)